On Statistical Learning of Simplices: Unmixing Problem Revisited

 Assume a uniform probability distribution in $\mathbb{R}^K$ which is supported over the simplex specified by $\boldsymbol{\Theta}$.
-Then, our aim is to design an algorithm that with probability at least $1-\zeta$ estimates this probability distribution with a total variation error of at most $\epsilon$, for any given $\epsilon,\zeta>0$.
+Then, our aim is to design an algorithm that with probability at least $1-\zeta$ estimates this probability distribution with a total variation error of at most $\epsilon$, for any given $\epsilon,\zeta>0$, given that the number of observations satisfies $n\ge\mathrm{poly}\left(\epsilon^{-1},\log\left(1/\zeta\right)\right)$.
+In this setting, $\epsilon$ also coincides with the normalized Nikodym distance, or the relative volume of the symmetric difference between the estimated simplex and the true one \cite{brunel2013adaptive}.
 The geometric interpretation of this problem is illustrated in Figure \ref{fig:mainProblem}.
 Some interesting questions in this setting would be: How many samples are required for the above-mentioned estimation problem (sample complexity)? or, How well does any particular algorithm perform if observations become noisy?
-In this study, we show that a sufficient sample complexity to ensures a total variation error of at most $\epsilon$ with probability at least $1-\zeta$ is
+In this study, we show that a sufficient sample complexity to ensure a total variation error of at most $\epsilon$ with probability at least $1-\zeta$ is